Overview

 Last but not least is Redfern Street, the main stretch of road that runs from Regent Street to Chalmers Street.
 It's a busy road day and night, shuffling commuters and after-dark pedestrians in equal numbers.
 From 11am to 10pm, many businesses will open doors to the foot traffic outside.

 There's much on the roster for Redfern's Sydney Streets celebration.
-From Thai sweet treats at Sweet Monster to beers aplenty from The Noble Hops and stalls from art studio Sydney Creative, Organic Thai Massage.
+From food stalls from Flyover Fritterie and Wokman Redfern to Thai sweet treats at Sweet Monster, beers (and DJ beats) aplenty from The Noble Hops, fitness challenges from Energy Project and discounted massages at Organic Thai Massage.
 The Redfern and Tudor Hotel will be hosting pop-up bars and DJs throughout the day and Hustle and Flow Bar is hosting a painting workshop where you can paint your favourite rapper.
 When it comes to food and drink, Redfern Street is home to all sorts, and it's all happening for Sydney Streets.

 Sydney Streets will be taking over several roads between Saturday, September 21 and Saturday, November 16.
 For more information, visit the website.